If you're wondering "Who is this Nige geezer and why is he wittering on about Cholesterol, Diabetes & Vitamin D?", read on...

 This story starts in 1997.
 I'd just come through an acrimonious divorce and I was tired, bloated, 17st 7lb and depressed.
 Then a pamphlet dropped through my letterbox.
 It was from Agora Lifestyles, promoting a book by a Dr. Robert C. Atkins (never heard of him!).
 I didn't buy his book, but I read the pamphlet from cover to cover, and it described postprandial sleepiness followed by ravenous hunger after eating meals high in carbohydrate.
 Since childhood, I used to feel very sleepy after eating starchy meals but I never knew why.
 So, despite my disbelief that Atkins' diet could work, I cut out bread, pasta, potatoes, rice, cereals etc - all of the things that we are constantly told are good for us because they are "low-fat".

 In 2001, I got a shock when the company for which I'd worked for 24 years lost a "must win" contract and I was put on the redundancy list.
-My health began to deteriorate and I was referred to an endocrinologist.
-It turned out that my pituitary gland was failing and it was no longer secreting enough TSH to stimulate my thyroid gland to secrete thyroxine.
-I was therefore prescribed levothyroxine.
-The upside to all this is that I am now exempt from all prescription charges.
-I also get regular blood tests, so that I can see the results of any diet/supplement/exercise change on my blood-work.
+My health began to deteriorate.
+My body temperature fell and in November 2002 I was admitted to hospital with renal colic caused by a uric acid kidney stone.
+I got to see an endocrinologist, who did tests and found that my pituitary gland wasn't secreting TSH, causing secondary hypothyroidism.
+I was prescribed levothyroxine.
+The upside is that I am now exempt from prescription charges.
+I also get annual blood tests, so that I can see the results of any diet/supplement/exercise change on my blood-work.

 As well as having a dysfunctional pituitary, I also had "Metabolic Syndrome" (a.k.a.
 "Syndrome-X" in the US).
 This is a fancy name for pre-type 2 diabetes and it's caused by Insulin Resistance (IR).
-This meant that my fasting serum glucose, triglycerides, total cholesterol, LDL & uric acid were higher than they should have been and my HDL was lower than it should have been.
-It just so happens that a diet low in sugary & starchy carbohydrates suits people with this condition.
+This meant that my fasting serum glucose, triglycerides, total cholesterol, LDL & uric acid were high and my HDL was low.
+A diet lower in sugary & starchy carbohydrates suits people with this condition.

 This was the beginning of a new phase in my learning.
 From there, I found a US & then a Canadian (now closed) body-building forum which allowed me to learn even more about nutrition.
 In January 2003, the BBC series "Diet Trials" studied the Atkins diet amongst others.
 At the end of the series, viewers were referred to a BBC Nutrition & Fitness board (now closed) and a Healthy eating board (now a Food Q&A board) where I posted.
 As a result of various recommendations, I bought some books on running, diet & nutrition, metabolism and biochemistry.
 I also surfed PubMed and various journals, looking for studies on ketogenic diets and the effects of different proteins, fats and carbohydrates on subjects.
 See How stuff works.